danintel/sawtooth-faq/sawtooth.rst

 -----------------------------------------
 Yes.
 EdX has a "Blockchain for Business" course that reviews Blockchain technology and includes an introduction to Sawtooth and other Hyperledger blockchain software.
-See https://www.edx.org/course/blockchain-business-introduction-linuxfoundationx-lfs171x-0 An intermediate course dedicated to Sawtooth Application developmentis under review for release.
+See https://www.edx.org/course/blockchain-business-introduction-linuxfoundationx-lfs171x-0 An intermediate course, edx @01 "Hyperledger Sawtooth for Application Developers" is under final review for release.

 Are there any example applications based on Sawtooth?
 -----------------------------------------------------